 This is more of a practice than a tip.
 If you live in a fire-prone area, reduce the amount of highly flammable things you store in your house or premises.
 Also, clear all combustible materials, pine leaves, and cut down any trees, branches that are closer to the ground or of 15 feet height.
 Never decorate your house with vines or any kind of hanging plants.
 Also, use non-flammable decoratives inside your home or business.

 Reduce the use of curtains to a minimum, and buy non-flammable furniture because even furniture can stop the spread of fire or slow it down.
 Look for furniture that government firms approve.
 Also, note that there should be enough gap/space between them that their branches aren’t too close while planting trees.
 To reduce the spread of fire, the construction of fuel breaks like a pathway of gravel or tile can minimise the risk of spread.
-Keep fire sprinklers in the house and lawn.
+Keep fire sprinkler system in the house and lawn.

 The sooner, the better.
 Evacuate as quickly as possible.
 These fires can be deadly and unpredictable, keep listening to the news channels, pack your stuff and do all the necessary things as soon as you hear the evacuation alert.
 Leave your house at once when the evacuation order is passed.
 Don’t wait until the danger is at your doorstep.
 As soon as the evacuation order is passed, move your furniture to the centre of the room and take out drapes, curtains, or anything that can easily catch fire.
 While leaving the house, switch off the natural gas and leave the lights ON so that the firefighters can spot your house.